kstenschke/doShell/README.md

 ### Communication between browsers and runtime system

-For communication from web browsers with the runtime sytem, the doShell runtime system in parallel to the shell for script execution, launches another shell thread which listens to a local network port and stores incoming data for further processing.
+For communication from web browsers back to the runtime sytem, the doShell runtime system in parallel to the shell for script execution, launches another shell thread which listens to a local network port and stores incoming data for further processing.
 Web browsers than can send-out data to the open port, by the help of JavaScript.